thekavyakarthik/facenet_models/README.md

 ## Installing in a Pre-Existing Python Environment (Coggies, follow these instructions!)

+Make sure the appropriate conda environment is active in your terminal.

 Clone this repo, navigate into it, and run

 ```shell